By Kejal Sheth

 Type 1 diabetes

 Type 1 diabetes is believed to be an autoimmune condition.
 This means that the immune system mistakenly attacks and destroys the beta cells in the pancreas that produce insulin.
-The damage is permanent, the cause of it is not clear.
+The damage is permanent, but the cause of it is not clear.
 There may be both genetic and environmental reasons.
 Lifestyle factors aren’t thought to play a role.

 Type 2 diabetes